 Spravato is also FDA-approved in conjunction with an oral antidepressant for treating depressive symptoms in adults with major depressive disorder who have acute suicidal ideation or behavior.
 This application addresses the critical need for rapid symptom relief in psychiatric emergencies.

-At WBMA, we conduct thorough evaluation before recommending Spravato.
+At WBMA, we conduct a thorough psychiatric evaluation before recommending Spravato.
 This includes reviewing your complete medication history, assessing your current depression severity, evaluating your cardiovascular health, and discussing your treatment goals and ability to commit to the required monitoring protocol.

 The Benefits of Spravato for Treatment-Resistant Depression